-Create new high-performance electron devices using functional materials
+Create new high-performance electron devices using functional materials*This Lab. is not accepting new student.

 Semiconductor devices, Electronic materials